dirkbrockmann/lattices/README.md

 # 2D Square and Hexagonal Lattices

-A d3 module for making 2d square and hexagonal lattice.
+A d3 module for making Dd square and hexagonal lattices with optional periodic boundary conditions, size and scale options and cell geometries.

 ## Usage